-The rise in popularity of dabbing and cannabis concentrates is helping push the envelope for consumers looking for the most convenient portable device.
+The rise in popularity of dabbing and cannabis concentrates has consumers looking for the most convenient portable device.
 While there are a multitude of designs for wax and oil pens, many cannabis enthusiasts do not see them as a complete replacement for a dab rig.
-Nectar Collectors are one solution, giving users the ability to take a hit similar to a dab rig while still being easy to travel with and simple to use.
+Nectar Collectors are one solution, offering the ability to take a hit similar to a dab rig along with portability and simplicity.

 Parts of a Nectar Collector

-- Titanium or quartz tip: similar to a dab nail, this is heated up and then used to vaporize dabs.
+- Titanium or quartz tip: similar to a dab nail, this is heated and then used to vaporize dabs

-- Silicon or glass dish: a receptacle for your dabs.
+- Silicon or glass dish: a receptacle for dabs

-- Water chamber: similar to a bong, “wet” nectar collectors offer water percolation for a smoother dab.
+- Water chamber: similar to a bong, nectar collector bubblers offer water percolation for a smoother dab

 Originators of the Nectar Collector

-The basics of using a nectar collector are similar to taking a dab, except you are actively placing the heated tip of your piece on the concentrate instead of using a dabber and placing your concentrate on your nail.
+The basics of using a nectar collector dab rig are similar to taking a dab, except you are actively placing the heated tip of your piece on the concentrate instead of using a dabber and placing concentrate on the nail.

 Starting off, you will need a silicon or glass dish to hold your dabs.
 This dish should be right next to you when you’re taking your nectar collector dab.

-- Use your torch to heat up the titanium/quartz tip.
+- Use a torch to heat up the nectar collector titanium tip.